 QUICK TIPS ON GETTING TO COSTA RICA ~ PASSPORTS? ~ RETURN TICKETS? ~ VACCINATIONS? ~ TRAVEL LIGHT – THIS IS THE TROPICS ~ LEAVE YOUR DIAMONDS AT HOME

-- Flying into Costa Rica, you need proof of an exit strategy (i.e. return tickets, etc)
+- Flying into Costa Rica, you need proof of an exit strategy (i.e. return tickets, etc).
+Tourists can only stay 90 days in Costa Rica and then must exit.

 - If coming from South America or Africa, you may need a Yellow Fever shot.